nh-mike/gravity-sync-docker/README.md

 `ssh-copy-id -i /tmp/id_rsa.pub gravitysync@192.168.0.1`.<br />
 This assumes that the key generated is indeed located at `/tmp/id_rsa.pub`, that the remote username is `gravitysync` and that the remote system is located at `192.168.0.1`.

+#### Upgrade Instructions
+###### 3.0.0
+This version includes various neccesary configuration changes, including the changing of log directory mount points within the container.
+See [Gravity Sync Log Files](#gravity-sync-log-files) for the new mount points.
+This version also adds two new configuration options, LOCAL_PH_INSTALL_TYPE and REMOTE_PH_INSTALL_TYPE

 #### TO DO
  - Integrate more error detection during configuration<br />
  - Write a shell script to test the built container